multiversx/mx-chain-observing-squad/README.md

 ## How to run the images

+**Prepare folder structure:**

-In a folder of your choice (e.g. `MyObservingSquad`), create the structure as below, and copy the observer PEM files in the `node-n/config` subfolders:
+In a folder of your choice (e.g. `MyObservingSquad`), create the following structure, and copy the observer PEM files in the `node-n/config` subfolders:

 ```
 .